alazifi/FungiGuard-Firmware/README.md

 # FungiGuard
 FungiGuard is an alias for this product.
 It has ability to monitor and control of mushroom farming room to produce good quality and fresh mushroom.
-Can be remoted manually every where and every time with Thingsboard platform. :smiley:
+Can be remoted manually every where and every time with Thingsboard platform. :mushroom:

 ## A shed consists of these devices: